AgentHyped/Simulation/README.md

 # Change-Log
 #### READ THIS FIRST!
 IF YOU'RE AN ACTIVE USER OF THIS PACKAGE THEN YOU SHOULD ALWAYS REFER TO THE CHANGES FIRST AND UPDATE ANY CODE IN YOUR PROJECT, OTHERWISE NEW USERS CAN KEEP SCROLLING FOR THE METHODS

-### Fixes to the package
+### Updates to the package

-Fixed the NPM error that shows when starting your project, this is just due to an incorrect file path.
+Updated package "mongoose" to the latest version

+Added new function:
+Simulation.currency.convert

 # Functions